Lune Docs Logo

 3. Validate totals: If the sum of the line items differs from the total by more than ±10%, we use a document-level calculation.
 This accounts for potential refunds, currency conversions, and rounding errors.

 4. Run semantic matching: Each item is matched to an emission factor and multiplied by its monetary value to determine the emissions.
-The line item, and document calculation of CO₂e is returned.
-If line items cannot be extracted or validation fails, the estimate returns emissions for the document rather than by line item.
+The final emission factor may be impacted by regional fallbacks, as explained below.

 • llama-3.1-8b-instant for primary text extraction.